SecurityAnalysts/TuskerInterface/README.md

 ## Bugs:
-- Report bugs to mage-master@tutanota.com
+- If you found any bugs report to mage-master@tutanota.com

 ### - Mage-Master